top of page

 Alliums galore

 The Alliums I planted in late autumn last year all sprung up, and gave a fantastic display throughout June.
+Then just in time for midsummer celebrations the weather turned and the skies became overcast, giving us a typical Finnish midsummer eve with rain during down.

 All the bulbs came up this year